Book Now

 A local favorite in East Nashville, Five Points Pizza serves up giant New York-style slices that are perfect for sharing.
 Teens can grab a slice between shopping vintage stores or hitting murals nearby.

 These spots are teen-approved, but they also appear on our list of best family restaurants in Nashville for good reason.
+Here are some other great places to eat in downtown Nashville.

 Shopping & Hangout Spots for Teens